 Aims & Scope

-Aliso: A Journal of Systematic and Evolutionary Botany publishes original articles on systematic and evolutionary botany.
+Aliso: A Journal of Systematic and Floristic Botany publishes original articles on systematic and evolutionary botany.
 Floristic and systematic studies pertaining to the western United States and areas of comparable climate and vegetation connect with the Garden's mission to conserve and educate on the flora native to California.

 Recent subject matter—primarily in relation to plants from the California Floristic Province (CFP)—has included descriptions of taxonomic novelties, nomenclatural adjustments, regional floras, invasive weeds, range extensions, conservation studies, vernal pools, endemism, hybridization experiments, botanical history relevant to the American West, and pertinent methodological papers.
 Studies independent of the CFP region have focused on comparative morphology, anatomy including wood anatomy, phylogenetic relationships, and evolutionary perspectives with a botanical focus.